PanosTrak/SocNet/README.md

 # SocNet
-An Open Source Social Network web application made with Django!
+A Social Network web application made with Django!

 This project can be used as template.